dadigavasavipriya/ResourceHub/Web Development/README.md

       <tr>
         <td><a href="https://youtu.be/5PdEmeopJVQ?si=va3dfMqJj3UMDNBL">Full Stack Development with Java Spring Boot, React, and MongoDB – Full Course</a></td>
         <td>
-          In this full stack development course video, you will learn how to create an application using MongoDb for the database, Java and Spring Boot for the backend, and React for the frontend.
+          In this full stack development course video, you will learn how to create an application using MongoDB for the database, Java and Spring Boot for the backend, and React for the frontend.
         </td>
       </tr>
       <tr>
         <td><a href="https://github.com/knowledgefactory4u/springboot-mongodb-react-crud">Sample Project Reference</a></td>
         <td>
-         This is a git hub repository you can check out to work with springboot-mongodb-react-crud++
+         This is a git hub repository you can check out to work with springboot-mongodb-react-crud.
         </td>
       </tr>
       <tr>